OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 Below are links to interactive versions of the visualizations for each round of prediction.
 Moving forward from the new year (2026), my plan is to update predictions on a weekly cycle.
 I will save out past predictions and key metrics to gauge their relative accuracy over time.
 As my stash of visualizations and metrics grows this section may evolve.

-The charts that will make up the meat and potatoes of this section are titled using the last day of observed data e.g. a prediction run that starts with 2025-12-23 as the first predicted date will be titled "Last Observed Date: 2025-12-22".
+The charts that will make up the meat and potatoes of this section are organized using the last day of observed data e.g. a prediction run that starts with 2025-12-23 as the first predicted date will be listed as "Last Observed Date: 2025-12-22".

 Currently, the main chart has five main components.